leighpoulier/cinco-dados/README.md

 ### Implementation Plan

-Trello was usedto develop an implementation plan for this project.
+Trello was used to develop an implementation plan for this project.
+Please click on teh link below to view the board.

 ![My Trello Board](docs/trello_screenshot.png)